-- Investment Policy The Committee advised the Board on the development and implementation of the Investment Policy and Strategy and led the process of the ongoing monitoring of the Company's investments. - Investment Guidelines Investment Guidelines have been issued to the Company's Investment Managers and the Committee ensured that these guidelines were adhered to. - Investment Strategy The Committee reviewed and recommended to the Board an updated Investment Strategy adding "Alternative Risk Premia" as a strategy.
-The Board approved the change in strategy and the Committee went through a tender process to appoint three additional fund managers to manage the funds allocated to that strategy. - Asset Allocation The Committee kept the Company's Asset Allocations under review. - Investment Custodians The Committee conducted a review of the Company's Custodians with the help of external experts.
-The review carried out in 2017 concluded that "the legal, regulatory and contractual structures are robust and up to date." - Investment Manager Presentations At each meeting the Committee received a presentation from one of the investment managers, with each manager presenting at least once every two years.
+- Investment Policy The Committee advised the Board on the development and implementation of the Investment Policy and Strategy and led the process of the ongoing monitoring of the Company's investments. - Investment Guidelines Investment Guidelines have been issued to the Company's Investment Managers and the Committee monitored that these guidelines were adhered to. - Investment Strategy The Committee reviewed and recommended to the Board an updated Investment Strategy. - > Asset Allocation The Committee kept the Company's Asset Allocations under review. - Investment Manager Presentations At each meeting the Committee received a presentation from one of the investment managers, with each manager presenting at least once every two years.

-The Audit Committee (Risk and Audit Committee from 1 January 2018) is chaired by Peter Box and comprises four Directors.
-The Committee met twice during 2017.
+The Risk and Audit Committee is chaired by Peter Box and comprises four Directors.
+The Committee met twice during 2018.
 A summary of the principal activities of the Committee during the year is provided below: